Gambino crime family: Domenico Cefalù and Frank Cali

 The family continued to be active in a variety of criminal enterprises, including gambling, loansharking, extortion, labor racketeering, fraud, money laundering and narcotic trafficking.
 In 2012 the Gambino family still had some control on piers in Brooklyn and Staten Island through infiltrated labor unions.
 Indictments from 2008 to 2014 showed that the family was still very active in New York City.

-During 2009, the Gambino family saw many important members released from prison.
 On November 18, 2009, the NYPD arrested 22 members and associates of the Luchese and Gambino crime families as part of "Operation Pure Luck".
 The raid was a result of cases involving loansharking and sports gambling on Staten Island.
 There were also charges of bribing New York City court officers and Sanitation Department officials.

 In 2014, FBI and Italian police arrested 17 members and associates of the 'ndrangheta Mafia, in particular the Ursino clan, and 7 members and associates of the Gambino and Bonanno families.
 The arrested were accused by prosecutors and law enforcement officials of organizing a transatlantic drug ring with the aim of shipping 500 kg of pure cocaine from Guyana in South America to the port of Gioia Tauro in Calabria.
 US Attorney Loretta Lynch singled out Gambino family associate Franco Lupoi as the linchpin of the operation, accusing him of conspiring with his father-in-law, Nicola Antonio Simonetta, a member of the Ursino clan, to set up the network.